 How to Vet a Packaging Supplier's FSMA Compliance

 Your supplier's compliance is your compliance.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 A rigorous vetting process moves beyond price and capability to forensic documentation review.
 The goal is to establish them as a qualified, audited partner in your supply chain.

 Start with their certifications.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 ISO 9001 is essential for process control, but it's not food-specific.
 Ask for evidence of GMP implementation aligned with 21 CFR Part 117.
 At our facility, this includes documented procedures for material quarantine, equipment sanitation logs, and employee hygiene training specific to food-contact production runs.

 Demand a comprehensive compliance dossier.
 This should include: